California Central Coast: 24 Hours in Goleta

 Go to the Drive-in

 Alright, so you might be way too tired to drag yourself to a movie at this point, but the old-fashioned drive-in at West Wind is well worth it if you can muster up a second wind.
-Check out their site to see what’s playing.

 Get Some Well-Deserved Sleep